List of captive orcas: Kiska

 Kiska (died 9 March 2023) was housed at Marineland of Canada.
 She was nicknamed the World's Loneliest Orca because she spent the last 12 years of her life completely alone.
-Kiska was the last captive orca to be held in Canada as a result of the Ending the Captivity of Whales and Dolphins Act.
+Kiska was the last captive orca to be held in Canada as a result of the Canadian Ending the Captivity of Whales and Dolphins Act.

 Kohana

 Kohana was a female born at SeaWorld San Diego on 3 May 2002.
 She was the second orca to be conceived through artificial insemination.
 Her parents were Takara and Tilikum.
 On 25 April 2004, Kohana and her mother were moved to SeaWorld Orlando.
 On 13 February 2006, Kohana was moved to Loro Parque in Spain with three other orcas: Tekoa, Keto, and Skyla.
 She often floated at the acrylic glass to interact with visitors.
 She was intelligent and eager, and learned quickly.

 On 13 October 2010, Kohana gave birth to her first calf (a male) named Adán, in the parks "Orca Ocean" exhibit, after a four-hour labor.
 The calf weighed around 150 kg, and was two meters long (6.5 ft).
 Kohana's calf was the first orca born in Loro Parque.
 On 3 August 2012, Kohana gave birth to her second calf (a female) named Victoria (or Vicky).

 Like her older brother, Victoria was rejected by Kohana.
 On 16 June 2013, Victoria suddenly died at the age of 10 months.
 Vicky's cause of death was later revealed to be intestinal problems.
 Kohana died suddenly on 14 September 2022, due to cardiac malformation, a defect that forms while the calf is in the womb.
-After her death, Loro Parque has 2 males, Tekoa and Adán, and 1 female, Morgan.
+After her death, Loro Parque has two males, Tekoa and Adán, and one female, Morgan.